-The general education program requires First Semester Seminars specific to the profession and standard written communication courses.
-The quantitative reasoning courses are specified for each major.
-In addition some of the CPS majors specify courses which fulfill requirements for the three liberal arts areas of humanities, natural sciences, and social sciences.
-The entry-level liberal arts courses best suited for general education are 100 and 200 level courses.
-(Please note that a minimum of 4 credits is required in each of these three categories; students who transfer equivalent 3-credit courses from other institutions will be considered to have fulfilled the general education requirements).
+The entry-level liberal arts courses best suited for remaining general education requirements are 100 and 200 level courses.
+Please note that a minimum of 4 credits is required in each of the humanities, natural sciences, and social sciences categories.
+Students who transfer equivalent 3-credit courses from other institutions will be considered to have fulfilled the general education requirements for these areas of study.

-In addition to the general education requirements, all students must complete additional liberal arts elective courses to complete degree requirements for the BS (60 liberal arts credits) or the BA (90 liberal arts credits).
+In addition to the general education requirements, all students must complete additional liberal arts elective courses to complete degree requirements for the Bachelor of Science (60 liberal arts credits).
 The courses approved to fulfill CPS general education and liberal arts requirements are designated with CPS attributes of Written Communication (CLAS/UNIV), Quantitative Reasoning (CPS), Humanities (CPS), Natural Science (CPS), and Social Sciences (CPS).

-Students in some majors (athletic training, early childhood/childhood education) will find that their degree requirements (120 credits) are met through completion of the courses required for the major, general education requirements and liberal arts electives.
+Students in some majors (athletic training, early childhood/childhood education) will find that most of their degree requirements (120 credits) are met through completion of the courses required for the major, general education requirements and liberal arts electives.
 Other students (business majors) will find that they have flexibility to add unclassified electives (e.g. studio arts courses, career and personal development courses) to meet the 120 credit requirement.
 Many minors have liberal arts courses as part of their requirements; these courses can also be counted towards fulfillment of liberal arts electives.